mzpqnxow/grsec-debian-linode/README.md

 You will be prompted for some role passwords, depending on how you plan to use (or not use) the RBAC system, these should be carefully chosen and not forgotten.

-### Producing a policy from learning logs after 1-2 weeks of system usage
+### Producing a policy from learning logs after some period of system usage

+Remember you won't want to perform any "powerful" operations during this time, unless you don't intend to protect the system from root.
+If you do perform system administration actions, they will be learned by the learning system and will be permitted by the policy when generated

 Convert the learning logs into a policy